 No question, I'm continuing with Dutch on Duolingo for now, but may still subscribe to Babbel's Dutch course.
 I've got a Dutch family reunion to go to in the fall.Disclosure: Gamesforlanguage.com has no business relationship with Babbel.com other than for its founders having purchased a 1-year subscription to the Spanish course and a 3-month subscription to the Dutch course.
 No business relationship exists either with Duolingo, except GamesforLanguage's founders are learning several languages with its free courses.
 See our Privacy Policy and Terms of Use for further details.

+The Rosetta Stone reviews had been missing from our “Online Sites” section and we are therefore adding them here now.
+Just click on one of the above links for the review.
 Rosetta Stone is still the dominant language learning site in the US.
 If you have used a Rosetta Stone course in the past and would like to leave a comment, put a visitor post on our Facebook page.

 Disclosure: Gamesforlanguage.com has no business relationship with Rosetta Stone other than having purchased the Spanish (Latin America) course.
 See our PrivacyPolicy and Terms of Use for further details.

-Explain3D - a system of educational simulations - has added a fun interactive iTunes Memory Game app for iPhone and iPad in four languages: English, French, Spanish, and German.
+Explain3D - a system of educational simulations - has added a fun interactive iTunes Memory Game appfor iPhone and iPad in four languages: English, French, Spanish, and German.
 There's also an Android app in Google Play for English.
 I played the iPad version of Spanish (Eduxeso-Spanish), which is a language I'm learning.

 Eduxeso Spanish